go101/go101/pages/generics/666-generic-instantiations-and-type-argument-inferences.md

-# Generic instantiations and type argument inferences
+# Generic Instantiations and Type Argument Inferences

 In the last two chapters, we have used several instantiations of generic types and functions.
 Here, this chapter makes a formal introduction for instantiated types and functions.